 About the design

 The design brief was to avoid ‘corporate’ bland stock imagery and create something that will get people’s attention.
 So while listening to ‘Wait a minute Mr Postman‘ tunes in the studio, we got inspired to create a vintage look & feel with a striking 21st-century twist.
-The visual language we used was a combination of a bold colour palette with a dominant red to signify alert, vintage style of illustrations to bring interest to the composition, and typography that resembles ‘threat notes’ with wonky alignments and spacing to signify danger.
+The visual language was a combination of a bold colour palette with a dominant red to signify alert, with vintage style of illustrations to bring interest to the composition, and typography that resembles ‘ransom notes’ to signify an association with danger.

 Step by step guides in an engaging infographic format

 Poster with powerful design and easy to remember messaging

 Why it worked

 Because every plane crash is vividly reported, the danger of air travel is much more mentally ‘available’ for us, and it makes us think that planes are the more dangerous than car travel.
 But statistically, that’s just not the case.

 We used the same principle here.
 By surrounding people with the possibility of suspicious packages, it meant every time someone came across mail that seemed even slightly out of the ordinary, they would recall the campaign and be hyper-vigilant to the risks.